johannesugb/johannesugb.github.io/_posts/2021-08-20-the-impact-of-utilizing-multi-core-cpus-on-compile-times.md

 `Configuration Properties -> C++ -> General -> Multi-processor Compilation`.

 One last, but important point to consider is if `/MP` _can_ compile multiple compilation units in parallel, which might be prevented by high degrees of coupling between parts of the code, by excessive use of templates, and propbably a number of other situations.
 Avoiding such situtaions will lead to faster compile times when `/MP` is on---and then yes, you will befenefit the high number of cores in your developer-PC CPU.

+While it is definitely beneficial to have multiple cores available for parallel compilation, the speed-up did not turn out to be in proportion to the number of cores.
+I therefore have to hypothesise that it might be better to go for higher single-core speed instead of a hugely higher core count, if you can only choose one.
+A different approach might be to gradually get rid of dependencies within your code which prevent further speed-ups through parallel compilation.
+I encourage you to set it as your goal to improve your project's structure so much that your compile times continue to decline with higher core counts---I wonder if this leads to a great code structure.
+Please feel free to share your thoughts especially about possible code improvements in the comments section.